osmhpi/stallgov-docs/Evaluation.md

 We measure and plot the actual frequency, not the requested frequency.

 ## Our Evaluation Framework
+The [`evaluation`](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/tree/master/evaluation) folder of our repository contains all the code necessary to measure a workloads energy, execution time and log at different frequencies and with different governors.

+#### Dependencies
+- GraphicsMagick
+- Pandas (Python package)
+- matplotlib (Python package)

 ## Memutil Evaluation & Comparison

 ## Future Work
 Measure total system power, not just RAPL counter.
 Our expectation is that this will push the optimal frequency a bit higher, as improvements in execution time will save total system energy due to shorter power consumption by memory, GPU, mainboard, etc.